 Easy Vegetable Beef Soup

-This easy soup can be made in as little as 30 minutes, especially if you use pre-cooked grains or pasta.
+This easy soup can be made in as little as 30 minutes, especially if you use

 1 quart beef stock or beef broth

 potatoes, carrots, celery, onions, tomatoes, mushrooms, green beans, corn,

 (tomatoes help make a nicely flavored broth, but are not strictly required)

 1 cup pre-cooked grain OR 1/2 cup raw grain (optional):